This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for

 Over the counter tick repellents made from chemicals, may occasionally have unwanted side effects on some pets or people.
-When used as recommended, those side effects are often negligible compared to the risk of a serious disease that could be contracted by not repelling ticks or bugs.
+When used as recommended, those side effects are often negligible compared to the risk of a serious disease that could be contracted by not repelling ticks or other parasites.

 Natural Tick Repellents – the Alternative?